Two mummies brought to the Mexican Congress

 The bodies of two "non-human" creatures were presented at a recent hearing of the Mexican Congress, surprising many people, as this agency considered the possibility of aliens for the first time.

-The mummies, which were placed in two small display cases in Congress on September 12, were presented by Jaime Maussan, a controversial Mexican journalist and researcher who said he found them in Peru in 2017.
+The mummies, which were placed in two small display cases at the National Assembly on September 12, were presented by Jaime Maussan, a controversial Mexican journalist and researcher, who said he found them in Peru in 2017.

-See the mysterious "non-human" remains just announced in Mexico
+See mysterious "non-human" remains just announced in Mexico

-"They are not human beings.
-We don't want to call them aliens because we don't know," Maussan said in a session convened by ruling party lawmaker Sergio Gutierrez.
-Gutierrez said he had called the session for the "common good".
+"They are not human.
+We don't want to call them aliens because we don't know," Mr Maussan said in a session convened by ruling party lawmaker Sergio Gutierrez.
+Mr Gutierrez said he had called the session for the "common good".

 Close-up of one of the two strange mummies

-Maussan cited carbon dating analysis from the National Autonomous University of Mexico that showed "these creatures are about 1,000 years old."
+Maussan cites carbon dating analysis from the National Autonomous University of Mexico that suggests "these creatures are about 1,000 years old."

-In May, the US National Aeronautics and Space Administration (NASA) held its first public meeting on the issue and called for a more rigorous scientific approach to clarifying the origins of unidentified aerial phenomena (UAP).
+In May, the US National Aeronautics and Space Administration (NASA) held its first public meeting on the issue and called for a more rigorous scientific approach to clarifying the origin of unidentified anomalies (UAP).

 1,000-year-old mummy discovered in Peru